MILITARY COLLECTORS' CLUB OF CANADA CONSTITUTION & BYLAWS

 8.2.3 Any member may nominate a fellow member for the award.
 Such nominations, which must be endorsed by two (2) other members of the Club and must be accompanied by a citation outlining the service of the nominee, shall be sent to theChairman of the Club Honors Committee.

-8.2.4 The Honors Committee will consider and approve or reject nominations annually, prior to March 1, for such nominations submitted prior to January 1 in any one year.
+8.2.4 The Honors Committee will consider and approve or reject nominations annually, prior to March 1, for such nominations submitted each year.
 Rejected nominations may be re-submitted in ensuing years.
 The Honors Committee will not give reasons for the rejection of nominations, nor will any correspondence is entered into on the subject of the reasons for the rejection.

 8.2.5 Notwithstanding the foregoing regulations, a retiring President, after completing at least one full term in office, shall be awarded The Gold Badge for Distinguished Service.